An Analysis of Peter de Rosa's Vicars of Christ: The Dark Side of the Papacy

 Centuries before Hitler's Final Solution, the Holy Roman Catholic Church codified the prejudicial treatment and persecution of the Jewish race through the enactments of the Third and Fourth Lateran Councils in 1179 and 1215.
 These edicts banned all Jews from administration and commerce, and deprived them of ownership of land.
 Moreover, the Crusades routed their first victims, ahead of arrival in the Holy Land, in the slaughter of Jews within Christendom itself.

 Then in 1555 Pope Paul IV published a bull which forced them into ghettos and to wear a badge of shame.
 Another controversial issue raised in the book concerns the papacy's claim to infallibility.
 As De Rosa explains, within the Early Catholic Church, Popes could be removed from office by church councils accused of heresy.
-Yet, at what has since become termed as Vatican I, Pope Pius IX in 1870 defined the terms of papal supremacy which still shackles the Roman Catholic faith to this day, and failed its ability to meet the challenges of twentieth century society on issues such as divorce and abortion.
+Yet, at what has since become termed as Vatican I, Pope Pius IX in 1870 defined the terms of papal supremacy which still shackles the Roman Catholic faith to — day, and failed its ability to meet the challenges of twentieth century society on issues such as divorce and abortion.

 The second half of the book is informative but becomes more of a sermon from the author, though the points he makes are extremely relevant an persuasive.”